 • Professional indemnity covers the client's claim against you for the ATO penalties and interest

-• Your insurer manages the claim process, including negotiation with the client and their legal representatives
+• Your insurer manages the claim, including negotiation with the client and their legal representatives

 • Cyber liability covers forensic investigation, client notification, credit monitoring services, and regulatory response costs

-• Business interruption may also cover lost revenue while your systems are offline
+• Business interruption may also replace lost income while your systems are offline during recovery

-• Professional indemnity covers the client's financial loss caused by your missed deadline
+• Professional indemnity covers the client's claim for the financial loss caused by your missed deadline

-• The client may also claim consequential losses if they made business decisions based on the expected tax position
+• The client may also pursue consequential losses if business decisions were based on the expected tax outcome

-• This type of claim is among the most common for accounting practices in Australia
+• Missed deadline claims are among the most frequently reported PI claims for accounting practices in Australia

-• Management liability covers legal defence costs and any settlement or award
+• Management liability covers legal defence costs and any compensation or settlement awarded

-• Personal grievance claims through the Fair Work Commission are increasingly common in professional services
+• Unfair dismissal claims through the Fair Work Commission are a growing area of exposure for professional services firms

 Insurance Tips for Accounting Practices